 Heron Island, Queensland

 World famous for its spectacular coral reef and a sanctuary for an extraordinary variety of marine life, Heron Island is known for its Green Turtle & Loggerhead Turtle experiences.
-Watch the hatchings emerge down the beach or the giant turtles lay their eggs (October to March).
-Heron Island caters to all level of marine enthusiasts with 20 dive sites easily accessible by boat within minutes of the jetty.
-A nature lovers dream, Heron is also home to migrating whales and is a breeding sanctuary for an abundance of bird life.
+Watch the hatchlings emerge down the beach or the giant turtles lay their eggs (October to March).
+Heron Island caters to all levels of marine enthusiasts with 20 dive sites easily accessible by boat within minutes of the jetty.
+A nature lover’s dream, Heron is also home to migrating whales and is a breeding sanctuary for an abundance of bird life.

 Location: Heron Island is located 72km off the coast of Gladstone in Queensland.

 Access: To get to Heron Island guests take a 30-minute scenic flight in either a helicopter or seaplane from Gladstone Airport to Heron Island.
 Or take a 2-hour boat launch from Gladstone Marina (keep in mind this is not the ideal transfer to those prone to seasickness as the swell can be quite large at times.)

 Activities: The island boasts the Aqua Soul Spa for a little pampering but the majority of activities on Heron Island involve animal encounters, from the unforgettable Turtle laying and hatching to whale watching, bird watching, fishing, snorkelling or diving at one of the many reefs right on your doorstep, you can even hire a kayak and check out the many varieties of rays frequenting the nearby sandy cays.